 Marlin 336 Durability

-The Marlin 336 is also a very accurate and quite durable rifle.
-There are plenty of old model 336s out there (like the one in the photo that was produced in 1949) that are still being used successfully by hunters each year.
+The Marlin 336 is also a pretty darn accurate and durable rifle.
+There are plenty of old Marlin 30-30 rifles out there (the one in the photo was produced in 1949) that are still being used successfully by hunters each year.